 Friend cards may be played either to a Problem or to your home (the play area directly in front of you).
-Friends are the primary way to solve Problems.
 Like Mane Characters, Friends each have a color and a power value.
-While they are at a Problem, they contribute their power and color toward confronting that Problem.
+While at a Problem, Friends contribute their power and color toward confronting that Problem.

-Friend cards are not unique or limited; you may have as many copies of a single Friend card in play as you wish.
+Friend cards are not unique or limited; you may have as many copies of a single Friend card in play as you have in your deck.